ashivyas/login-upload-data-nodejs/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-a.
-What has been completed: all tasks
+* What has been completed: all tasks

-b.
-What is not completed: API Definition
+* What is not completed: API Definition

-c.
-Deployment steps: mentioned above
+* Deployment steps: mentioned above

-e.
-Known bugs
+* Known bugs